Bradley Wood Regina Saskatchewan, Canada, b. 1970

 Biography

-His paintings express ambivalence about the current human condition.
-The interiors in his paintings suggest comfort and privilege, and the perspectives he creates imply that everything may not be as it appears on his lushly painted surfaces.
-There is a subtle social critique in Wood’s combination of subject matter and style.
+His paintings express ambivalence toward the current human condition.
+The interiors in his works suggest privilege and comfort, yet he presents them from a perspective that implies not everything is as it seems beneath their lavishly painted surfaces.
+There is a subtle social critique in the way Wood combines style and subject matter.

-Wood’s work has been solo exhibited in venues in New York and Toronto, at Angell Gallery, Parts Gallery, Saatchi Art, Los Angeles Metropolitan Medical Center, among others.
-He has participated in group shows at Exit Art Biennial ll, New York; Lower Manhattan Cultural Council, New York; and in art fairs mainly at Art Southhampton, Pulse NYC, and Art Toronto.
-He has also been commissioned for a work for the Peacock at the William Hotel, New York.
+He has held solo exhibitions in New York and Toronto at Angell Gallery, Parts Gallery, Saatchi Art, and the Los Angeles Metropolitan Medical Center, among others.
+He has participated in group exhibitions at the Exit Art Biennial II, New York; the Lower Manhattan Cultural Council, New York; and in various art fairs such as Art Southampton, Pulse NYC, and Art Toronto.

 Works